mangrovedao/points-ts/README.md

 `bun run src/data/x.ts` where `x` is `mid_prices`, `books`, or `fills`

+To compute all volumes you can run

+`bun run src/volumes.ts` and it will produce files in `DATA_DIR/volume/{maker,taker}/{MARKET_1,MARKET_2}/start-end.csv`

+To compute depths you can run

+`bun run src/depths.ts` to produce depths for each epoch

 # Note

 Currently the code assumes the book is a slice (block 1 - 10) so you will have to download the book, slice the needed section and then run the calculation